dev-Ali2008/Xemu-android/README.md

 If you want to contribute as a developer, please contact us in discord

 ## DISCLAIMER !
-Xanite is an open-source project not affiliated with Microsoft, Xemu, or Xenia.
-It is intended for educational purposes and, We are porting.
+Xanite is an open-source project not affiliated with ( Microsoft ) Xenia edge open source It is intended for educational purposes and, We are porting.

 We do not condone piracy.
 BIOS files and game ROMs should be legally owned.
 While the emulator itself is legal, possessing illegal copies of games or BIOS files is not.
 Be cautious online.